L2 Puppis: Variability

 L_{2} Puppis varies in apparent magnitude by about two magnitudes with a period of 140 days.
 The average brightness also varies slowly over several years so that the total range is given as magnitude 2.6–6.0.
 Since 1995 the average brightness has dropped so that the 140-day variations are now between about magnitude 6 and 8.
 The variation in light may be caused by a combination of radial pulsations in the star's atmosphere and by dimming from circumstellar dust.

 Characteristics

-L_{2} Puppis is most likely a red-giant branch star that has passed through the main sequence and is evolving to become a white dwarf.
+L_{2} Puppis is most likely a red-giant branch star that has passed through the main sequence and is undergoing hydrogen-shell burning.
 It is shedding mass at the rate of about per year, forming a circumstellar dust disk and bipolar plumes of gas that are thought to be the start of a "butterfly"-type planetary nebula.